 - Get help to quit smoking now.
 Talk to your provider about programs that can support you to quit.

-- If you can quit, you will feel better and decrease your risk of getting cancer from smoking.
+- If you can quit, you will feel better and decrease your risk for getting cancer from smoking.
 Your baby will not get any nicotine or other chemicals from cigarettes in your breast milk.

 Know about your medicines and breastfeeding.

 - Many medicines pass into mother's milk.
 Most of the time, this is safe and OK for your baby.

 - Talk with your provider about any medicines you take.
 Do not stop taking your medicine without first speaking to your provider.